 The remote part of northern Mexico near the town of Naica in the region of Chihuahua is famous for the Giant Crystal Cave (Spanish: Cueva de los Cristales), which is the largest crystal cave in the world.
 The Giant Crystal Cave was discovered as late as in 2000 and is situated close to the Naica mine, one of Mexico’s most productive, yielding tons of lead and silver each year.

-The Giant Crystal Cave Mexico is located 300 metres below ground level.
-Inside the cave the temperature is extremely 50-55 degree celsius and the humidity is around 90-100%.
-Due to these climatic conditions most of the caverns are still unexplored.
+The Giant Crystal Cave Mexico is located 300 meters below ground level.
+Inside the cave the temperature is extremely 50-55 degree Celsius and the humidity is around 90-100%.
+Due to these extreme climatic conditions most of the caverns are still unexplored.

 Largest Crystals in the World